When you need help with

-About nine years ago, I made this confession to a friend: I really want to help people with their writing.
+About twelve years ago, I made this confession to a friend: I really want to help people with their writing.
 “I know there are souls out there with a story inside that they’re burning like hell to tell.
 They just need some help—help they can trust.”

 At the time, I’d already spent twelve years of my life as a successful ad copywriter and creative director (a job that started out as a “temporary” gig and then before I knew it . . . well, if you’ve been on the planet long enough, you know what I’m talking about).
 As they say, be very careful how you pick your next rut!

 And so, in my bones, I knew that book writing and consulting was a clearer, purer match to my pre-ad years as a religion and science news journalist—not to mention, more aligned with my heart.
 Not only did I have the creative chops, I’d been classically trained with a degree in journalism, had plenty of real-world experience as an advanced editor and creative writer, and endured a ton of personal loss: put all this together and it’s the best combination one could ask for in a writer.

 Since turning pro, I’ve helped a dentist-turned-mystic speak publically about the transformation of his soul . . . a once seriously ill woman and survivor of two near-death experiences write a highly personal best-seller . . . a celebrity DA share his views on humanity and justice against the backdrop of some of his most chilling cases . . . a powerful author duo polish their fairy tale novel into a work of art that meets somewhere on the roads between The Wizard of Oz and Fried Green Tomatoes.